Statistical Data Analysis for Practitioners

 Lecturers

-The lectures and practical course are held alternatingly by three different lecturers according to their core expertise.
+The lectures and practical course are held alternatingly by different lecturers according to their core expertise.
 All lecturers have extensive research experience in statistics and data analysis and teaching experience.

-Dr. Roberto Covino is an independent group leader at the Frankfurt Institute for Advanced Studies (FIAS).
+Prof. Dr. Roberto Covino is an independent group leader at the Frankfurt Institute for Advanced Studies (FIAS).
 His background is in theoretical and computational physics.
 His research aims at developing and applying theoretical models, computer simulations, and artificial intelligence methods to understand the emergence of complex biomolecular structures, dynamics, and functions from physical principles.
 He has been teaching multiple different courses at Goethe University, including a course on biomolecular simulations, membrane biology, and lectures on statistics, data analysis and machine learning.

 PD Dr. Jürgen Köfinger is a project leader at Max Planck Institute of Biophysics and has obtained his Habilitation at the Department of Physics of the Goethe University in 2021.
 He is a physicist by training.
 Jürgen’s research interests focus on integrative modeling in general and ensemble and force field refinement in particular.
 In his research, he routinely applies probability and information theory, Bayesian inference, and maximum entropy methods.
 He has been teaching multiple different courses at Goethe University since 2015 and has been giving this lecture on statistics and data analysis yearly since 2017.